asherao/DCS-DTC-Mission-Planning-Software/README.md

 3. Select the map for the DTC.
 If your map is not on the list, it is not supported by DMPS.
 4. Enter the date for the DTC.
 The format is DD/MM/YYYY.
 Two number day, two number month, four number year.
 E.g. 25/04/2006.
 Acceptable days are 01-31 (keep in mind that different months have different number of days, and leap years).
 Acceptable months are 01 - 12.
 Acceptable years are between 1900 and 2099.
 5. Enter the name of the DTC.
 In DMPS Integrated App this will also be the name of the `.dtc` file.
 6. Enter your waypoint data.
 Waypoints with a `Lat` and `Long` entry will be exported.
 You can use the "Get DCS Coords" button to grab `Lat`, `Long`, and `Alt` from DCS while on the F10 Map with your preferred location centered on the screen (works in VR too).
+You can also use the `Ctrl+Shift+F2` keybind to capture coordinates.
 7. After entering all desired data, press the Export button.
 In DMPS Standalone you will be prompted to save the DTC to `Saved Games/DCS/Datacartridges`.
 In DMPS Integrated App the DTC will automatically be exported to the correct location.
 8. If you would like to share your DTC you can:
     a.
 Navigate to `Saved Games/DCS/Datacartridges` and locate the correct `.dtc` file, or